Price per person from NOK 3 435,-

 In Røros, check into Røros Hotell and wander the town’s colorful streets.
 In wintertime, borrow one of the hotel’s free kicksleds, called a “spark”, to try out a popular local form of transport.
 The iconic church is considered one of the country’s most important religious buildings, with few changes since its construction in the 18th century, and its tower can be seen throughout town.

-A short walk from Røros town center sits Røros Hotell.
-With the cosy and friendly atmosphere the hotel is an easy place to relax after a day exploring.
+With a cosy and friendly atmosphere, Røros Hotell is an easy place to relax after a day exploring.

 A modern wellness center is a distinctive treat.
 Inside, encased by calming concrete and glass, is a 27-meter pool, hot tub, and sauna.
 A step outside sits another inviting hot tub and heated pool.